 A CBS is a not-for-profit society, managed by the community for the benefit of the community, not just its members.
 Enshrined in our rules is the principle that trading surpluses, beyond those required for the needs of the business, will be distributed to community projects, as voted on by the membership.

-The 2018/2019 Management Committee comprises David Seaton (Chair), Victoria McArthur (Treasurer), Peter Rushton (Company Secretary), Cath Jones (Minutes and Membership Secretary), Philip Dingle and Gella Ladner.
+The 2021/2022 Management Committee comprises: David Seaton (Chair), Victoria McArthur (Treasurer), David McNeil (Company Secretary), Cath Jones (Minutes & Membership Secretary), Philip Dingle and Maureen Bound.

 Please click here to downloaded a copy of our Mission Statement and Values.

 Please click here to downloaded a copy of our Share Withdrawal Policy Policy and Application Form.